!The ultimate guide to traveling to Cancun Mexico!

 ☀️ December through April (winter) – This is the dry season, characterized by mild temperatures, sunny days, and blue skies.
 The water temperature is cooler.
 Although there is less chance of rain, you can still find a few showers.
 This is the high season, because of the beautiful weather.
 Prices are at their highest, especially in December and Holy Week.

-😎 After Easter – beginning of June (shoulder season) – This is generally the best time to travel to Cancun in my opinion because the prices are at their lowest, there are fewer crowds, and the water starts getting warmer.
+😎 After Easter – beginning of June (shoulder season) – This is generally the best time to travel to Cancun, in my opinion, because the prices are at their lowest, there are fewer crowds, and the water starts getting warmer.

 We are still in the dry season slowly sliding into the wet season but the weather should be still nice for the most part.
 I say “should” because you can never be sure about the weather.